-Large accelerated filer \square Accelerated filer Non-accelerated filer □ Smaller reporting company Emerging growth company □ check mark if the registrant has elected not to use the extended transition of financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □ • has filed a report on and attestation to its management's assessment of the cial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting fi rm that prepared or issued its audit report. ✓ Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
-Yes \Box No
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\blacksquare$

+Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
+Yes $\Box$ No $\boxtimes$

-On June 30, 2020, the aggregate market value of the common stock held by non-affiliates as defined in Rule 405 under the Securities Act of 1933) of the registrant was approximately \$68,675,435 (in whole dollars) based upon the closing price for such common stock as reported on the NASDAQ Global Market on June 30, 2020.
+On June 30, 2021, the aggregate market value of the common stock held by non-affiliates as defined in Rule 405 under the Securities Act of 1933) of the registrant was approximately \$82,646,501 (in whole dollars) based upon the closing price for such common stock as reported on the NASDAQ Global Market on June 30, 2021.

-As of March 25, 2021, the registrant had 15,994,606 shares of common stock outstanding.
+As of April 25, 2022, the registrant had 16,127,082 shares of common stock outstanding.